NIR filter transformations across the HR diagram: JWST, Roman, and Euclid: Results

 \subsection{Transformation coefficients}

 We fit continuous piecewise linear transformations using the Python library \texttt{pwlf} \citep{pwlf}, which take the form

-for a filter pair difference $Y$, color term $X$, and number of line segments $n$.
+for a filter pair difference $Y$, color term $X$, and number of line segments $n-1$.

 In \citet{2023AJ....166..236D} we chose the number of line segments for each filter combination visually.
 In this work, we find the best-fit number of line segments with Bayesian optimization using the \texttt{GPyOpt} library \citep{gpyopt2016}, following the example in the \texttt{pwlf} documentation.\footnote{\url{https://jekel.me/piecewise\_linear\_fit\_py/examples.html\#find-the-best-number-of-line-segments}} We set the regularization parameter $l$ to the minimum uncertainty on $Y$, and impose the additional constraints that all segments must span at least 0.1 mag in color and have at least 25 stars in their color range.
-In addition to the global rejection criteria described in \citet{2023AJ....166..236D} Section 4.1 (items 2-5), we require stars to have total (random + systematic) uncertainties less than 0.05 mag in the three unique filters used in a given transformation.
+In addition to the global rejection criteria described in \citet{2023AJ....166..236D} Section 4.1 (items 2-5), we require stars to have total uncertainties (random and systematic combined in quadrature) less than 0.05 mag in the three unique filters used in a given transformation.
+The global rejection criteria yield a fiducial sample of 856 spectra of 716 stars, or about 2/3 of the total library sample, and the additional uncertainty criteria yield between 605 and 815 spectra per filter combination as transformation inputs.